 A few things keep the Interior behind.

 Most national AI coverage comes from tech and professional services firms.
 Those companies look nothing like a sheet metal shop or a framing crew.
 When trades owners read about AI, the examples don't translate and they tune out.
+A case study about a software company cutting support tickets in half doesn't tell a plumbing contractor anything useful about his own bid process.

 Vendor pitches reaching the region are mostly generic software rebranded as "AI for construction."
 A 20-minute chatbot demo doesn't solve a trades problem.
+An owner sits through the pitch, asks how it handles his actual estimating process, gets a vague answer, and goes back to what he was doing before.
+That happens enough times and "AI" starts sounding like a sales pitch instead of a tool.

 What AI looks like in a trades business that's already moving